 Chronic & Acute Pain

-When pain becomes chronic—lasting more than three months—or is acute due to a recent injury or surgery, it can significantly impact your quality of life.
-At Mobility Health Physical Therapy, we specialize in treating both chronic and acute pain caused by an accident, a workplace or sports related injury, surgery, arthritis, and other circumstances.
-Through personalized treatment plans, we work to alleviate your pain and restore your quality of life.
+When pain becomes chronic — lasting longer than three months — or occurs suddenly due to injury or surgery, it can significantly impact your daily life.
+Mobility Health Physical Therapy specializes in treating both chronic and acute pain related to accidents, workplace or sports injuries, post-surgical recovery, arthritis, and overuse conditions.
+Through individualized treatment plans, we work to reduce pain, address the underlying cause, and help you return to comfortable, functional movement.

 Injury Recovery & Prevention